wumm-project/wumm-project.github.io/SIM.md

 ## Our Deliveries we are working on

 * [Partner Letter](Erasmus/intent.doc) - a template
   * Please supply your partner letter to Hans-Gert Gräbe, UL until Jan 31, 2020.
+A signed and scanned version is sufficient.
 * [Detailed Project Description](Erasmus/detailed_project_description.pdf), to
   be delivered as annex of the proposal
   * The current state (26.01.2020)